zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 ## More detailed log files

 The aggregated yarn application log file created for a yarn job contains much more information than the default printout you see on your screen.
-This log file is especially helpful to debug child-processes started by hadoop MR-jobs. e.g. java/pyhton scripts in certain streaming api using queries), or  the "hadoopDataGeneration" task which executes the data generator program.
+This log file is especially helpful to debug child-processes started by hadoop MR-jobs. e.g. java/pyhton scripts in certain streaming api using queries), or the "dataGen" task which executes the data generator program.

 To retrieve this log please follow these steps: